thoughtbox/sandfly-restrict/README.md

 # new in version 1.40
 The script will start _/usr/lib/openssh/sftp-server_ if the host is configured to use internal-sftp in _/etc/sshd_config_.
 You may need to change this to reflect your setup.

+# whitelist the "user_ssh_authorized_keys_options_command_present"
+Since version 4.5.0 of Sandfly, an alert will be triggered for the above _authorized_keys_ example because "command=" is present.
+Your first order of business should either be to change _sshd_config_ (create a "Match" block for that user with a ForceCommand entry), or create a whitelist for the sha512sum of the _authorized_keys_ file.

 # compatibility
 This version has been tested to work with Sandfly v4.6.0, AKA "it works for me".